ICGC-TCGA-PanCancer/pancancer-bag/README.md

 For provisioning in the Bindle configuration file specify:

-    workflow:(comma separated list of workflows to be installed)
+    workflows:(comma separated list of workflows to be installed)

 For BWA dependencies: